Also Known as

 Whole or Half cashews can be shallow or deep fried in Oil, Ghee or Butter, as per the recipie.
 It can be added to any snack, Rice or Vegetable preparation.

-Cashews can be finely powdered in a grinder.
-This powder can be sprinkled on any sweet preparation.
+Cashews can be finely powdered or coarsely powdered in a grinder.
+Fine powder can be sprinkled on any sweet preparation.
 It can be quickly used for making cashew paste, Cashew milk.
+Coarse cashew powder can be used to make desserts like sheera and halwa.

 "Toasting" nut, in the oven or in the microwave is one of the good ways to avoid addition of fat.
 There's nothing like the taste of a freshly roasted cashew.
 While we love raw and unsalted cashews, especially for cooking, roasted and salted make a delightful snacking experience.
 The sweetness of the nut is enhanced by roasting and a light sprinkling of salt.
 Roasted cashews are widely available, both salted and unsalted, whole or in pieces.